CTL supports the integration of contemplative pedagogy (CP) into course design and teaching through:

 - A Contemplative Pedagogy Working Group

-The Contemplative Pedagogy Working Group, comprised of instructors at all career stages across the disciplines, meets monthly during the academic year to share resources, discuss CP readings, and compile best practices in CP course design and teaching.
+The UMass Amherst Contemplative Pedagogy Working Group (CPWG), comprised of instructors at all career stages across the disciplines, meets monthly during the academic year to share resources, discuss CP readings, and compile best practices in CP course design and teaching.
+Approximately 70 people from across campus participate in the group per year, and over 140 are on the mailing list.
+To join the CPWG mailing list, contact Brian Baldi.

-In Fall 2018, the CP Working Group meets on the following dates:
+In Fall 2020, the CPWG meets on the following dates:

 UMass Library CP Subject Guide